-If I’ve not worked with you before, I’ll ask for a 50% deposit up front.
+If I’ve not worked with you before, I require a 50% deposit up front.
 The balance is payable upon project completion.
-For regular clients, I have more relaxed payment terms.

 How do I go about commissioning a project with you?

 I’ll then produce a scope of work.
 This will include my copywriting terms and conditions for you to sign.
-This way we both know what we’re agreeing to.
-Sometimes, of course, a project evolves in scope.
+Sometimes a project evolves in scope.
 If that happens, we’ll discuss it and if need be, revise the budget.
 I’m reasonable and I trust you are too.

 Will you be able to write about my industry or business without direct experience of the sector?

 Yes.
 Within reason and with the exception of nuclear physics!
 I’m a trained copywriter and experienced journalist.
-I've written about subjects ranging from rubber production to horticulture displays to gas pipelines to the medical industry to interior design.
+I've written about subjects ranging from rubber production to horticulture to gas pipelines to the medical industry to interior design.
 I'll need to research the specifics of your business, its jargon, and your competitors, but I’m used to doing this.
 The same principles of persuasive copywriting and marketing are valid for every business.
-They have to be tailored, of course, to your specific needs.

 Will you be able to improve my page ranking and help me with search engine optimisation (SEO)?